smbct/smbct.github.io/series/x86_64_assembly/pt4.markdown

     sub rsp, 8
     mov [rsp], qword ptr 42

-    debug:

     mov rsp, rbp

     ; exit
     mov rax, 60
     mov rdi, 0
     syscall

 {% endhighlight %}

 Nothing new here, we allocate 8 bytes on the stack and we store the value 42.
-We will check that the value is properly stored : run GDB on the program, type `b debug` and `run` to stop just after the move.
+We will check that the value is properly stored : run GDB on the program after compiling in debug mode (as we did in a previous post), type `b my_prog.s:10` and `run` to stop just after the `mov` instruction (replace "my_prog" with your program's name).
 After that, execute the commands `print $rbp` and `print $rsp`.
-This gives me *0x7fffffffdda0* and *0x7fffffffdd98*.
+This gives me *0x7fffffffdd90* and *0x7fffffffdd88*.
-*98-a0=-8* in hexadecimal, the 8 bits have been allocated (*0x* here simply means hexadecimal).
+*0x90-0x88=0x8* in hexadecimal, the 8 bits have been allocated (*0x* here simply means hexadecimal).

-Now we would check the value, directly from the stack this time : `print *0x7fffffffdd98` (in this step, you should replace the specified address by the output you obtained with the `print $rsp` command).
+Now we would check the value that has been moved to the stack, directly from its memory address this time : `print *0x7fffffffdd88` (in this step, you should replace the specified address by the output you obtained with the `print $rsp` command).
 The star character (\*) here is used to specify an address.
 We end up with the value *42*, perfect!
-Note that alternative command `x/dg 0x7fffffffdd98` could also be used to print the value, where *x* stands for "examining" memory.
+Note that the alternative command `x/dg 0x7fffffffdd88` could also be used to print the value, where *x* stands for "examining" memory.
 [This page](https://sourceware.org/gdb/current/onlinedocs/gdb.html/Memory.html#Memory) shows the different options such as the output format and the number of bytes to read.

 Now let's modify this code with the push instruction and let's add a pop instruction afterward :